bmc/brizzled/source/_posts/2012-12-12-play-framework-less-vs-sass-recompilation-performance.markdown

    It comes at a big cost in convenience for me, though, so it's not my first choice.

+I should also point out that this issue hasn't discouraged me from using Play.
+The framework is still evolving, and this stuff will get better.
+Plus, courtesy of these test, I now have some feasible work-arounds.

 [rvm]: http://rvm.io/
 [gemset]: https://rvm.io/gemsets/basics/
 [sass-twitter-bootrap]: https://github.com/jlong/sass-twitter-bootstrap